stanley-gu/standardsCh/chapter.md

 avoid time-consuming conversions and learning procedures.
 In addition, the software should be actively maintained and updated by its authors.

+### Road Runner

+RoadRunner is a powerful and portable simulation engine that is used in SBW, a resource sharing framework that allows applications to share functionality with each other [@bergmann2006sbw].
+Jarnac and Roadrunner are already included with an SBW installation.
+COPASI and SBML ODE Solver may also be used as simulation engines alongside RoadRunner within SBW [@bergmann2008comparing].

+Instead of interpreting model equations, roadRunner will  compiles the model equations dynamically, which results in  much improved performance when compared with traditional simulators.
+RoadRunner uses the integrator CVODE and NLEQ for steady state analysis [@cohen1996cvode], .
+To further speed up the simulation, the model is separated into a system of independent and dependent variables.
+This separation process is described in detail in [@vallabhajosyula2006conservation].
+Thus, all major operating systems are supported given that roadRunner only depends on CVODE and NLEQ being available on the platform.

+### COPASI

 COPASI is a stand-alone program that can be used through two different executable versions: a graphical user interface (CopasiUI) and a command line version (CopasiSE) that only contains the calculation engine.
-CopasiSE is intended for situations in which the user is not expected to interact with the software.
-The following use cases are examples of situations in which it would be used: (i) when third-party programs manipulate COPASI files, call CopasiSE to produce results, and then inspect and continue generating other COPASI files depending on results; (ii) to run simulations in the background, which is useful when the run takes a long time; (iii) as a simulation engine for specialized front-ends that may be created by others.
-Essentially, CopasiSE allows much flexibility of execution and control, with the penalty that this version can only run numerical procedures, not edit models.
-CopasiUI, on the other hand, is the complete version of the program and is the one that we expect users to run most often.
-CopasiUI provides a full graphical user interface (GUI), including functions for creating and editing models and plotting results.
-In terms of execution of the numerical procedures (simulation, optimization, etc.) the two versions are essentially equal, except that CopasiUI may be slightly slower when producing graphical output.
-In practice the two executables share the same source code and are expected to produce exactly the same results.

 COPASI's native file format is based on XML and documentation of its schema is available so that other tools can write (or read) it.
 COPASI can also read Gepasi files, providing backwards compatibility with its predecessor.
-Finally and as explained below in more detail COPASI is able to import SBML either level 1 or level 2, and thus it can obtain models from many sources, such as other simulators, model databases, pathway databases and so on (see http://www.sbml.org).
+Finally, COPASI is able to import SBML and may obtain models from the large number of SBML data sources, such as other simulators, model databases, pathway databases and so on.
 To store the complete model information, including task settings and output definitions, COPASI uses its own file format.
 Models can also be exported in SBML and the program can write the ordinary differential equations in plain C files (ready to be included in other C/C++ programs) and in Berkeley Madonna's format (<http://www.berkeleymadonna.com>), a popular program for nonlinear dynamics which does not import SBML.

 COPASI can also output results of its various functions in two ways: report files and plots.
 The user can define report files containing any number of